Mokkapps/website/src/content/posts/2022/2022-02-15___building-a-vue-3-desktop-app-with-pinia-electron-and-quasar/index.md

 $ npm install -g @quasar/cli
 ```

-Next, we create a new project using the Quasar CLI:
+Let's start by creating a new project using the Quasar CLI:

 ```bash
 ▶ quasar create vue3-electron-demo